LingDong-/wax/QUICKSTART.md

 Variables default to the zero value of their type when an initial value is not specified. `int` and `float` default to `0`.
 Other types default to null.
 Null is not a type itself in wax, but nullable objects can be nullified with expression `(null x)`.
 To check if a variable is NOT null, use `(?? x)` (equivalent to `x!=null` in other languages).

-You can also use `local` in place of `let`, to declare variables that gets automatically freed when it goes out of scope.
+You can also use `local` in place of `let`, to declare variables that get automatically freed when it goes out of scope.
 See next section for details.

-### Varaible Assignment
+### Variable Assignment

 ```scheme
 (set x 42)